-If the controller supports the Save field in the Set Features command and the Select field in the Get Features command, then any Feature Identifier may be namespace specific as a value may be saved per namespace.
+If the controller supports the Save field in the Set Features command and the Select field in the Get Features command, then any Feature Identifier that is namespace specific may be saved on a per namespace basis.

-There are mandatory and optional Feature Identifiers defined in Figure 108 and Figure 109.
+There are mandatory and optional Feature Identifiers defined in Figure 134 and Figure 135.
 If a Get Features command or Set Features command is processed that specifies a Feature Identifier that is not supported, then the controller shall abort the command with a status of Invalid Field in Command.